 What Other Security Measures Are Used at the EU border?

-Passport holders from over 60 nationalities including Australia, New Zealand, and the United States will have to apply for the ETIAS visa online in order to travel to Schengen Area Countries.
+Passport holders from over 60 nationalities including Australia, New Zealand, and the United States will have to apply for the ETIAS visa waiver online in order to travel to Schengen Area countries without a visa.
 The information provided is checked against security databases in order to help curb terrorist or other criminal activities.
-Those who get the European Travel Information and Authorization System visa will be able to travel freely within any of the 26 Schengen countries as internal borders do not apply within the zone.
+Those who get the European Travel Information and Authorization System will be able to travel freely within any of the 26 Schengen countries as internal borders do not apply within the zone.

 Those eligible for the ETIAS can complete a simple online form in around 10 minutes and receive the European visa waiver via email soon afterward.
-The ETIAS visa requirements involve having a passport from an eligible country valid for at least 3 months upon entering the Schengen Area, a debit credit card to pay the visa fee, and an email address to which the ETIAS visa will be sent.
+The ETIAS requirements involve having a passport from an eligible country valid for at least 3 months upon entering the Schengen Area, a debit credit card to pay the ETIAS fee, and an email address to which the ETIAS authorization will be sent.